nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 He caught sight of Linda occasionally, dancing with boys, nice, Sunday-Schoolish boys he did not know, and he blamed these occasional views of her for the persistence in his mind of what he had seen.
 He began to resent that persistence:

-"What the hell I keep thinkin' 'bout *that* for?"
+"What the hell I keep thinkin' &rsquo;bout *that* for?"

 Then, by way of excuse, "Well she sho' is good to look at.
 Ain' no sense in a woman bein' that good-lookin'.
 Ain' no excuse for it.
 Dangerous, what I mean.
 Ought to be locked up somewheres where she couldn' do so much harm."